Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Tip

-From the Asset management page, you can also select a pre-defined transformation of the original asset (a 'Transformation Preset'), view or activate a variety of image analysis options in the Analysis tab, and more.
+From the Asset management page, you can also select a pre-defined transformation of the original asset, view or activate a variety of image analysis options in the Analysis tab, and more.
 For details, see Asset management drill-down in the Digital Asset Management Guide.

 Media Editor